Ilmosal/NorDB/README.md

 Database project for reading seismic data from .nordic files into a postgres database.

+## Documentation

+NorDBs documentation is located in the documentation page [here](https://nordb.readthedocs.io/en/latest/index.html)

 ## Installation

 NorDB works with only with python 3.2=> so remember to install your most recent python version.
 Clone the module to somewhere, go into its root folder and run

 > pip install --user .

 This should install the module correctly.
-If you want to build the documentation just run the build\_docs.sh script to build the documentation page for this project.
-The documentation will be located in the docs folder.
-To open the index page for the project just open the file /docs/build/index.html with your preferred browser.

-> ./build_docs.sh
-> firefox docs/build/index.html

 ## Database